Hosa Wells Okunbo

-Idahosa "Hosa" Wells Okunbo (7 January 1958 – 8 August 2021) was a Nigerian billionaire business magnate, investor, philanthropist, and trained commercial pilot.
-He served as chairman and director on numerous company boards in Nigeria, spanning multiple business sectors such as the agro-allied, petroleum, telecommunications, power, real estate, and banking industries.
+Idahosa "Hosa" Wells Okunbo (7 January 1958 – 8 August 2021) was a Nigerian business magnate, investor, philanthropist, and trained commercial pilot.
+He served as chairman and director on the boards of numerous companies in Nigeria, spanning multiple sectors such as the agro-allied, oil and gas, real estate, power and telecoms.

 Background and education

 Hosa Okunbo was a native of Edo State in the southern part of Nigeria.
 He was born in Benin City to the family of Reverend Robert Amos Okunbo, a clergyman, teacher, and community leader.
 Okunbo had his primary education at Government Primary school in Benin City, old Bendel State, now Edo State.
 He proceeded to Federal Government College, Warri, in 1971, where he sat for West African Senior School Certificate Examination.
 Okunbo was a native speaker of the Edo language, and a fluent speaker of English.

 Okunbo pursued a desire to become a pilot by studying at the Nigerian Civil Aviation Training Centre, Zaria, Kaduna State, and became a professional commercial pilot at the age of 21.
 He also attended ACME School of Aeronautics in Fort Worth, Texas in 1983, where he obtained an Airline Transport Pilot License.